Informed Sampling for Diversity in Concept-to-Text NLG: Experiments

 \subsection{Reranking}

-For each input, we generate 10 possible outputs and rerank them with two different criteria.
-We first select the utterances with lowest slot error (ERR) \citet{wen2015stochastic}, and then sort them according to their normalised sentence probability.
+For each input, we generate 10 possible outputs and rerank them according to two criteria.
+We prioritize utterances with lowest slot error, and then sort them according to their normalised sentence probability.
 The final output is sampled uniformly from the top 5 most probable remaining sentences.
-This is applied on all considered models in order to minimise the effect of random sampling on the results.
+This is applied on all considered models to minimise the effect of random sampling on the results.